Geoff Parling

 Geoff Parling (born 28 October 1983) is an English rugby union coach and former player.
-His usual playing position was lock.
+He is the head coach of Leicester Tigers in Premiership Rugby.

-Parling played for Newcastle Falcons, Leicester Tigers and Exeter Chiefs in Premiership Rugby, he won three English titles as a player, two with Leicester in 2010 and 2013 then again with Exeter in 2017.
+During his career Parling played lock and backrow for Newcastle Falcons, Leicester Tigers and Exeter Chiefs in Premiership Rugby, he won three English titles as a player, two with Leicester in 2010 and 2013 then again with Exeter in 2017.
 He played in Japan for Munakata Sanix Blues and for Melbourne Rebels in Super Rugby.